scaleoutsean/eseries-perf-analyzer/DOCUMENTATION.md

 We use end-to-end HTTPS for everything, default TLS version is v1.3 with strong ciphers and TLS certificate validation enabled by default.
 Advanced users can use existing setup to further enhance HTTPS with strict TLS validation and Post-Quantum ciphers on external gateway.

-E-Series SANtricity is suggested to use the basic "monitor" account which, even if its credentials get leaked, can result only in limited damage (exposure of SANtricity configuration, for example, but not leaked passwords).
+E-Series SANtricity suggests to use basic "monitor" account for tasks like ours.
+Even if these credentials leak or get stolen, they can result only in limited damage (exposure of SANtricity hardware configuration, for example).

 If you can't be bothered with "vaults" and aren't allowed to store password on disk either, you may choose to start EPA Collector manually: